Guarantee Clause: Judicial interpretation

 In cases such as Luther v.
 Borden (1849) and Pacific States Telephone and Telegraph Co. v.
-Oregon (1912), the Supreme Court held that the enforcement of the Guarantee Clause is a nonjusticiable political question, to be decided by Congress or the President instead of the courts.
+Oregon (1912), the Supreme Court held that the enforcement of the Guarantee Clause is a nonjusticiable political question, to be decided by Congress or the president instead of the courts.

-At the time of Luther, Rhode Island was the last state that did not adopt a constitution.
+Rhode Island was the only one of the Thirteen Colonies that did not adopt a constitution during the Revolutionary War period.
 Instead, it continued to rely on the 1663 royal charter issued by King Charles II, and restricted the franchise to men who owned more than $134 in land.
 A rival government attempted to adopt a constitution by convention but was quashed by the existing charter government.
-In Luther, the Supreme Court refused to decide whether Rhode Island's charter government was illegitimate because of its limitations on voting rights.
+In Luther v.
+Borden, the Supreme Court refused to decide whether Rhode Island's charter government was illegitimate because of its limitations on voting rights.

 In Pacific States Telephone & Telegraph Co. v.
 Oregon, the Supreme Court was asked to invalidate referendums (a form of direct democracy rather than representative democracy) permitted by state law, on the ground that they violate the Guarantee Clause's republican form of government requirement.
 The court refused to invalidate referendums.

 Scholars have commented that these decisions are consistent with the statement in Federalist No. 43 that "States may choose to substitute other republican forms, they have a right to do so, and to claim the federal guaranty for the latter."

 In Colegrove v.
 Green (1946), a challenge of state legislative apportionments, the Supreme Court declared that the Republican Form of Government Clause cannot be used as a basis to challenge state electoral malapportionment in court.
 However, the court clarified in Baker v.
 Carr (1962) that legislature malapportionment claims can be decided in court under the Equal Protection Clause of the Fourteenth Amendment, as the equal protection issue was separate from the Guarantee Clause challenge.

 In 2019, the Supreme Court reiterated in Rucho v.
 Common Cause (a case about political gerrymandering) that the Guarantee Clause is not a justiciable issue capable of being litigated in court.